-Offensive actions consist of striking, in different ways, at a particular point in order to achieve the desired effect.
-These actions can take several forms, such as phishing, spamming, DOS5, worms, viruses and Trojan horses.
+Offensive actions consist in striking, in different ways, a particular point in order to obtain the desired effect.
+These actions can take several forms, phishing, spamming, DOS[5], worms, viruses, Trojan horses.
 They can be destructive or not, targeted or not.
 France is able to implement all of these capabilities if necessary.

-Counter-narrative actions: a particular aspect has emerged from the expansion of the internet over the last ten years, which is the importance of social networks.
+Counter-narrative actions: a particular aspect has emerged from the expansion of the Internet over the last ten years, which is the importance of social networks.
 They have become a powerful vector for propaganda, information and disinformation, but also for planning and publicising illegal actions.
 The purpose of counter-narrative actions is to monitor social networks, to identify suspicious and/or potentially dangerous content and to act on them either by tracking down the various players or by carrying out counter-propaganda and information actions.
 This particular area of cyberspace overlaps with the social layer of cyberspace mentioned above, and its scope is growing.